croz-ltd/klokwrk-project/support/documentation/article/starting-up/startingUp.md

     gw -p modules/bc/cargotracking/asd/booking/app/cargotracking-booking-app-queryside-projection-rdbms bootRun
     gw -p modules/bc/cargotracking/asd/booking/app/cargotracking-booking-app-queryside-view bootRun

-If you prefer, you might want to run applications from IDE.
+If you prefer, you might want to run applications from the IDE.
 In that case, double-click the application's `bootRun` Gradle task as is shown in the picture for the
 `cargotracking-booking-app-commandside` application.

 [![Starting commandside application from IDE](images/03-commandside-bootRun.jpg)](images/03-commandside-bootRun.jpg "Starting commandside application from IDE")